littlefoot22/python-machine-learning/README.md

 ## names

 first the names need to be added, we can pull these attributes from the wine.names file.
-One diffrence here from the iris example is the class is now a number and its the first entry into the names array
+One difference here from the iris example is the class is now a number and its the first entry into the names array

 ```python
 names = ['class', 'Alcohol', 'Malic acid', 'Ash', 'Alcalinity of ash', 'Magnesium', 'phenols', 'Flavanoids', 'Nonflavanoid', 'Proanthocyanins', 'Color', 'Hue', 'diluted wines', 'Proline']
 ```

 ### dimensions of dataset
-just like we did in the iris example from the above turtorial we can peek at the data a little bit:
+just like we did in the iris example from the above tutorial we can peek at the data a little bit:

 ```python
 print(dataset.shape)